Cookies on this website

 CDT Student

-My DPhil aims to improve our understanding of cardiac abnormalities in type 2 diabetes, a major risk factor for cardiovascular disease.
-I apply a range of statistical methods to clinical data in the UK Biobank, and hope to explain differences observed by constructing personalised digital twins of patients’ hearts.
-My supervisors are Prof. Blanca Rodriguez and Prof. Vicente Grau.
+My DPhil aims to improve our understanding of cardiac abnormalities in type 2 diabetes, a major risk factor for cardiovascular disease, using a combination of statistical methods and multi-scale cardiac modelling and simulation applied to clinical data from the UK Biobank (primarily ECG and imaging).
+My supervisors are Prof. Blanca Rodriguez, Prof. Vicente Grau and Dr. Julia Camps.

-I hold an MEng in Engineering Science from the University of Oxford.
-My final project focused on multi-modal image registration and quantitative imaging of cancer.
-I’ve held various research intern positions in medical data science and modelling including at the Oxford Institute of Biomedical Engineering, a medical device start up, and the University of California, San Diego jointly with Simula Research Laboratory, Norway.
+I have an interdisciplinary engineering-based background; I completed my MEng in Engineering Science at the University of Oxford where I specialised in biomedical signal processing, image analysis and machine learning, with a Master's project in cancer radiomics.
+I’ve held research intern positions in medical data science and modelling including at the Oxford Institute of Biomedical Engineering; a medical device start up; and the University of California, San Diego jointly with Simula Research Laboratory, Norway.

-When I am not behind my computer screen, I love spending time outdoors rowing, going on walks and hikes, swimming, reading, and cooking with/for my friends and family.
+When I am not behind my computer screen, I love spending time outdoors, swimming, cycling, running, reading, and cooking with/for my friends and family!